Last Updated: May 10, 2021

 - Non-hospital health care: Nurses (RN, LPN), Nursing Assistants, Nursing Practitioners, Nurse’s Aide, Physicians (DO, MD), Physicians Assistants, Medical Assistants, Respiratory Technicians, Dentists and Hygienists, Pharmacists, Plasma and Blood Donation Staff, Morticians, Public Health Nurses, Home Health, School Nurses, Optometrist, COVID-19 Testing Staff, Dermatologist, Dialysis Staff, Urgent Care Workers, Corrections Nurses/Aides, Physical/Occupational/Speech Therapists, Vaccine Clinic Workers, EMTs (including Fire Departments EMTs and Air Medical Transport [rotor and fixed wing]).

-- Other Congregate Care: Nurses (RN, LPN), Nursing Assistants, Nursing Practitioners, Nurse’s Aide, Physicians (DO, MD), Physicians Assistants, Medical Assistants, Respiratory Technicians, Group Home/Residential Staff, Pharmacists, Environmental Services Staff, Reception Staff, Home Aide/Caregiver, Corrections nurses/assistants, Congregate Care Surveyor, Hospice & palliative care staff, community health workers when acting as health aid or health translator.
+- Other Congregate Care: Nurses (RN, LPN), Nursing Assistants, Nursing Practitioners, Nurse’s Aide, Physicians (DO, MD), Physicians Assistants, Medical Assistants, Respiratory Technicians, Group Home/Residential Staff, Pharmacists, Environmental Services Staff, Reception Staff, Home Aide/Caregiver, Corrections Nurses/Assistants, Congregate Care Surveyor, Hospice and Palliative Care Staff, Community Health Workers when acting as health aids or health translators.

 - When vaccine is limited, priority should first be given to high-risk healthcare workers involved in direct patient care and those working in transport, environmental services, or other healthcare facility services, where the risk of exposure to bodily fluids or aerosols exists.
 As more vaccine becomes available, all healthcare personnel in Phase 1A should have the opportunity to be vaccinated.